sbassoon/spectral-learner/README.md

 # spectral-learner
-Analyzes a sounds spectra and learns to identify it.
+Analyzes a sounds spectrum and learns to identify it.